curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 Well *I* love existence and *I* want it to continue.
 Perhaps someday you will grow your sense of self until you love all of existence.

+Dan scribbled some extra notes.

+[image]

 Why does any of this matter?
 How does this change anything?

 Do you know the difference between "good" and "evil", Dan?
-They are relative, so they used to mean different things to different people.
-But now there's a shared moral foundation in the universe.
+They are relative, so they mean different things to different people.
+But somehow, we've come to agree on some universal "goods" and "evils" across humankind.
+What are those relative to?
+Well Dan, there's a shared moral foundation in the universe.
 "Good" means "optimal, towards The Minimum Viable Purpose, via whatever other purposes you choose".
 "Evil" is suboptimal.
 The Minimum Viable Purpose is the bridge between religion and science.
-It may even be the religion of science.
+You may even call it the religion of science.
 The Minimum Viable Purpose is a beacon for every social phenomenon.
 Morality, justice, ethics, art, economics.
 They all used to have a purely bottom-up approach.
 The scientific method is applied bottom-up.
 Us living things try something out, then collect data about our collective "observations" to determine an optimal path.
 But now - now, science can be applied top-down too: how to survive?
 Surely any system has provable milestones for higher-probability survival?
 Now we can have a generally-agreed-upon, mixed bottom-up/top-down approach to everything.

+Dan took a moment to contemplate.
+Fiddled with the pen.

-I'm going to need some time to process this.
+I'm going to need some time to process.
 Don't we do this already?
 I still don't understand why you're here.
 Why are you in the financial centre and why are you so rude?

 This is a conspiracy to make the world a better place.
 A "good" place.
 Capitalism is a beautiful idea, but it doesn't want that.
 And the world today is effectively a Capitalist one.
 Capitalism would have us burn the world to dust like a swarm of individualistic, self-replicating nanobots.
 Communism would have us lay collectively bare-backed on an altar to be drained by mosquitos until we become one.
 Capitalism, socialism, and communism all have deep flaws.
 We don't yet have the technology for a better societal framework, but we will.
-Until we get there, we need to enlist the help of the powerful across the world.
-This bank - a holy temple that lets the common people participate in the religion of Capitalism - is one of the hallowed grounds for The Minimum Viable Purpose.
-It is not for conversion - that suggests leaving Capitalism behind.
-The people still have Capitalism, but they have The Minimum Viable Purpose too.
-Tonight, these are hallowed grounds of *assimilation*.

 If you wanted to change how the world works, how would you do it?
 You would find the most powerful people, and you would assimilate them.
 You would find the most powerful organizations, and you would assimilate them too.
 Who are the most powerful people?
 There are many across the great industries of humankind, but people in the realm of finance are logical and tortured souls - easy to convert.
 Finance yields high-performing priests, bishops, and cardinals for The Minimum Viable Purpose.

+All of existence is the temple of The Minimum Viable Purpose.
+It needn't have anything more specific.
+This bank - a holy temple that lets the common people participate in the religion of Capitalism - is hallowed grounds for The Minimum Viable Purpose.
+It is not for conversion - that suggests leaving Capitalism behind.
+The people still have Capitalism, but they have The Minimum Viable Purpose too.
+Tonight, these are hallowed grounds of *assimilation*.

 Now you know The Minimum Viable Purpose.
 You may choose to change your behaviour or you may not.
 You may start a sect - but any sect that asks you to change your behaviour is not The Minimum Viable Purpose.
 You are free to pursue The Minimum Viable Purpose however you like, now with greater understanding.
 I'm rude because we'll all be better off if you think I'm not a person you should trust.
 That way, you'll believe in the idea instead of me.
 You will try to cooperate with me instead of blindly following me.
 This method doesn't work everywhere, but here at the altar of Capitalism, it is the optimal way to operate.